Pho-ever/FrontEnd_practices/README.md

 ## 3. SIGN UP FORM
-A simple responsive sign up form
+A simple responsive sign up form.
 Consist of HTML and CSS only